 I bought my first camera when I was 18.
-It was a Canon 350D with kit lens at roughly US$1000, I paid for it myself.
+It was a Canon 350D with kit lens that cost roughly 1000USD, I paid for it myself.

 Growing up, my family wasn't very well to do.
-My parents argued about money, and I remembered once when I was 4 or 5, I was so scared and angry in the next room when they were fighting, I swore to myself that day, to become financially independent as soon as possible and then forever, so I'd never be a burden or need to rely on anyone again.
+My parents argued about money.
+I remembered once when I was 4 or 5, I was so scared and angry in the next room when they were fighting, I swore to myself that day, that I'd become financially independent as soon as possible and then forever, so I'd never be a burden or need to rely on anyone again.
+Never again.

-Not that I buy into birthday significances or anything.
-But when I turned 18, I thought, I had been saving for a while now, and I'd been thinking about trying photography.
-And just maybe, it was ok to get something for myself this one time.
-So I bought the 350D as a gift for my own 18th birthday.
+And then when I turned 18 -- not that I buy into birthday significances too heavily or anything -- I thought, hey, I've been saving for a while now and I'm kind of interested in trying out photography, and just maybe, it's ok to get something for myself this one time.
+So I bought the 350D as a gift for myself.

-These days, a second hand entry-level DSLR goes for less than US$500.
+Fast forward a couple years, these days, a second hand entry-level DSLR goes for less than US$500.
 New sets of slightly older models are rather affordable too.
-I believe someone new to photography doesn't need the latest model on the market (but of course you're welcome to it if you can afford it), and I think this sum is rather manageable.
-(If I saved the 50 cents of allowance I had each day from primary school, it would only take me about 3 years.
-If doesn't take a lifetime and isn't something so pertinent to my survival that I can't live without, I think it's pretty manageable.)
+I believe someone new to photography isn't in need of the latest model (but of course you're welcome to it if you can afford it), so I think this sum is rather manageable.
+(For example, if I saved the 50 cents of allowance I had each day from primary school, it would only take me about 3 years.
+And since it's not something pertinent to my survival, I think that's pretty okay.)

-I find it pretty cool to think about how I could work to get something I want for myself, and I'm sure you'll treasure your camera even more if it's bought with your own hard-earned money.
+I also find it pretty cool to think about how I could work to get something I want for myself.
+The process of it is like a dedication and you'll treasure it so much more when you've bought it with your hard-earned money.

 Here are some shots taken using the 350D + kit lens with natural/ambient light:

 |No Twilight comments please~|

 |Headphones are Stylish.|